History of Sparta: The affair of the thirty

 After the Ten had been fully heard, Pausanias, obtaining the assent of three out of five ephors, went himself to Athens with a force including men from all the allies except the suspect Boeotia and Corinth.
 He met and superseded Lysander on the road.
 A battle ensued against Thrasybulus, whose forces killed two Spartan polemarchs but were driven at last into a marsh and trapped there.
 Pausanias broke off.
 He set up the board of 15 peace commissioners that had been sent with him by the Spartan assembly and invited both sides to a conference.
 The final reconciliation restored democracy to Athens.
 The Thirty held Eleusis, as they had previously massacred the entire population.
 It was made independent of Athens as a refuge for supporters of the Thirty.
 A general amnesty was declared.
 The Spartans ended their occupation.

 The former oligarchs repudiated the peace.
 After failure to raise assistance for their cause among the other states of Greece, they attempted a coup.
 Faced with the new Athenian state at overwhelming odds they were lured into a conference, seized and executed.
 Eleusis reverted to Athens.
 Sparta refused further involvement.
 Meanwhile, Lysander, who had been recalled to Sparta after his relief by Pausanias, with the assistance of King Agis (the second king) charged Pausanias with being too lenient with the Athenians.
 Not only was he acquitted by an overwhelming majority of the jurors (except for the supporters of Agis) including all five ephors, but the Spartan government repudiated all the decarchs that had been established by Lysander in former states of the Athenian Empire and ordered the former governments restored.

-4th century BC

-Spartan supremacy
+Spartan hegemony

 The two major powers in the eastern Mediterranean in the 5th century BC had been Athens and Sparta.
 The defeat of Athens by Sparta resulted in Spartan hegemony in the early 4th century BC.